rubyy-y/BachelorThesis/README.md

 # BachelorThesis
-The topic of the Thsisi is "Highlighting Differences in Data Visualizations
+The topic of the Thesis is "Highlighting Differences in Data Visualizations